ybod/elixir_primes/README.md

 * `sieve_of_eratosthenes_array.ex` [Erlang array](http://erlang.org/doc/man/array.html)

 * `sieve_of_eratosthenes_ets.ex` [Erlang ETS](http://erlang.org/doc/man/ets.html)
+> This implementation inserts the sequence of odd integers into ETS as list of K/V pairs: [{3, :prime}, {5, :prime}, {7, :prime}, {9, :prime} ...].
+Than odd numbers processed sequentially starting from 3, the first odd prime, and for each prime its multiples (composite numbers) removed from the ETS.
+On the final step we form a list of all ETS keys and return them as a list of a prime numbers.

 * `sieve_of_eratosthenes_map.ex` [Elixir Map](https://hexdocs.pm/elixir/Map.html#content)
-> This implementation encodes the sequence of odd integers as Map : %{3 => :prime, 5 => :prime, 7 => :prime ...}.
+> This implementation encodes the sequence of odd integers as Map: %{3 => :prime, 5 => :prime, 7 => :prime, 9 => :prime, ...}.
 Than odd numbers processed sequentially starting from 3, the first odd prime, and for each prime its multiples (composite numbers) removed from the Map.
+On the final step we get a list of all Map keys and return them as a sorted list of a prime numbers.

 * `sieve_of_eratosthenes_mapset.ex` [Elixir MapSet](https://hexdocs.pm/elixir/MapSet.html#content)